N64, Genesis games are officially coming to Nintendo Switch Online

 Nintendo has confirmed that N64 and Sega Genesis games are coming to Switch Online in October.

-During its Direct stream, the company confirmed that a new ‘Expansion Pak’ tier for its paid Switch Online service will be added to include games from these systems.
+During its Direct stream, the company confirmed that a new ‘Expansion Pack’ tier for its paid Switch Online service will be added to include games from these systems.

 Some of the N64 games include Super Mario 64, The Legend of Zelda: Ocarina of Time and Star Fox 64, while the Genesis titles include Sonic the Hedgehog 2, Castlevania Bloodlines and Contra Hard Corps.

 As with Switch Online’s existing NES and SNES catalogues, new N64 and Genesis titles will be added periodically.
+Some of the upcoming titles include The Legend of Zelda: Majora’s Mask and, in a nice “homecoming” moment, Microsoft-owned Rare’s ’90s classic Banjo-Kazooie.

-Nintendo says Expansion Pak details, including specific pricing and release timing, will come at a later date.
+Nintendo says full Expansion Pack details, including specific pricing and release timing, will come at a later date.
 For now, though, Nintendo Switch Online costs $4.99 CAD/month, $9.99/three months or $24.99/year.
 Along with N64 and Genesis titles, Nintendo also revealed that it will release Switch gamepads for both consoles for $64.99.

-Below is a full list of all the Nintendo 64 and Sega Genesis titles coming to Switch Online:
+Below is a full list of all the Nintendo 64 and Sega Genesis titles coming to Switch Online at launch:

 Launch Lineup of Nintendo 64 Games